isomerpages/mol-articles/financial-articles/support-schemes.md

 Approach any HDB Branch, or call the toll-free Branch Service Line at 1800-225-5432 from **4 May 2020 to 30 September 2020**, between **9am to 6pm**.

 Further questions?
-[Find out more](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-loan/mortgage-loan/assistance-measures) on the HDB page.
+[Find out more](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-loan/mortgage-loan/assistance-measures) on the HDB page.<br>
-Call: 1800-225-5432
+Call: 1800-225-5432<br>
 Email:
 </details>